nicolasdugue/scisumm-corpus/result/result1.md

 #analysing the annotation 10

 ##The Citing Sentences :
 2In the large-scale HPSG-based spoken Japanese analysis system developed at ATR, sometimes 98 percent of the elapsed time is devoted to graph unification ([Kogure, 1990]).

 ###The Corpus Reference Sentences :
-0.551774868036
+0.290367582027

 **205** : Furthermore, structure sharing increases the portion of token identical substructures of FSs which makes it efficient to keep unification results of substructures of FSs and reuse them.

 ###Our Reference Sentences :
-0.105780837112
+0.143195180176

-**213** : To simplify the explanation, the destructive version of graph unification is used above.
+**14** : Japanese analysis system based on llPSG[Kogure 891 uses 90% - 98% of the elapsed time in FS unification.

-0.129352844443
+0.177220466943

-**198** : In a destructive graph unification method, winch is very simple, such a graph is represented by the data structures in Figure 4.
+**17** : These methods take two DGs as their inputs and give a unification result DG.

-0.13981124891
+0.193896561909

-**214** : Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16) have also been developed.
+**8** : In such unification-based formalisms, feature ~trueture (FS) unification is the most fundamental and ..~ignifieant operation.

-0.147556301315
+0.20279928499

-**215** : Furthermore, it is easy to modify other graph unification inethods[21, 61 to allow augmented 1TSs.
+**103** : Output graph G3 Figure 5: Incremental copy graph unification In this figure, type symbols are omitted.

-0.192674666812
+0.203853233373

-**196** : The unification oper ation for such DGs corresponds to a graph merging operation.
+**42** : In a natural language proeessing system that uses deelarative constraint rules in terms of FSs, FS unification provides constraint-checking and structure- building mechanisms.

 #analysing the annotation 11

 ##The Citing Sentences :
 That is, unless some new scheme for reducing excessive copying is introduced such as scucture-sharing of an unchanged shared-forest ([Kogure, 1990]).

 ###The Corpus Reference Sentences :
 1.0